-Describe any ethical issues or dilemmas that social workers might encounter in their work regarding this medical condition.
-Remember to include ethical issues related to the entire client system, coverage of care, work settings, racial/gender/ class differences in care, or other broad issues of care that create ethical issues.
+Describe any ethical issues or dilemmas social workers might encounter regarding this medical condition.
+Remember to include the moral problems related to the entire client system, coverage of care, work settings, racial/gender/class differences in care, or other broad problems of care that create ethical problems.